-Table 9 Key messages- Planning process
+Table 11 Key messages- Planning process

-Торіс Detail Approval being sought Stage 2 SSDA No. 1 is seeking approval for civil works comprising basement retention structures and bulk excavation.
-Stage 2 SSDA No. 2 is seeking approval for construction, and operation of the new retail and office podium and residential tower building.
-Stage 2 SSDA No. 3 is seeking approval for civil works comprising basement retention structures and bulk excavation.
-Approvals to date (as at October 2022) The Harbourside Concept Plan (SSD 7874) was approved on 25 June 2021.
-This included planning parameters to guide future detailed design and construction, including: Demolition of the existing shopping centre building and existing structures on the site · Maximum building envelopes and heights Maximum GFA floorspace limits of 87,000sqm for the new, comprising 42,000sqm of residential, 45,000sqm of retail and commercial Design Guidelines and a Design Excellence Strategy Future on-site car parking rates
+Topic Detail Approval being sought Stage 2 SSDA No. 1 has been approved for civil works comprising basement retention structures and bulk excavation.
+Stage 2 SSDA No. 2 seeks approval for construction, and operation of the new retail and office podium and residential tower building.
+Stage 2 SSDA No. 3 will seek approval for civil works comprising basement retention structures and bulk excavation.
+Approvals to date (as at November 2023) The Harbourside Concept Plan (SSD 7874) was approved on 25 June 2021.
+This included planning parameters to guide future detailed design and construction, including: Demolition of the existing shopping centre building and existing structures on the site.
+Maximum building envelopes and heights Maximum GFA floorspace limits of 87,000sqm for the new, comprising 42,000sqm of residential, 45,000sqm of retail and commercial Design Guidelines and a Design Excellence Strategy Future on-site car parking rates Harbourside bulk excavation works (SSD 38881729) was approved on 2 March 2023.
+This included: Demolition of the ground floor slab of the existing building Bulk earthworks to excavate for the future basement associated with the proposed redevelopment of the site Construction of retaining structures for the excavated site Construction of the raft slab for the future residential tower core.
+Harbourside detailed design, construction and operation of the new podium and tower building (SSD 49295711) is currently being assessed.
+This includes: detailed excavation works for structure and lift pits; construction and operation of a mixed use, podium and tower building comprising approximately 87,000m2 of GFA, including: a non-residential podium containing commercial and retail GFA, with a maximum height of RL 31m; a residential tower above the podium with a maximum height of RL 170m; car parking and loading dock within 4 basement levels; new substations;a commercial and retail signage zone strategy (excluding wayfinding signage).